 A study done in 2011 by Harvard University of 38,000 middle-aged adult men found that drinking one or two beers a day would reduce the chance of developing type 2 diabetes by 25%.

-A final point is that beer is a great source of the soluble fiber that otherwise healthy people with diabetes require as part of their complete diet.
+The final point is that beer is an excellent source of the soluble fiber that otherwise healthy people with diabetes require as part of their complete diet.

 The best alcoholic drinks for those with diabetes are:

-- Light beer and dry wines – These alcoholic drinks have fewer calories and carbohydrates than most other alcoholic beverages.
+• Light beer and dry wines – These alcoholic drinks have fewer calories and carbohydrates than most alcoholic beverages.

-- Neat liquor – By avoiding a mixer, you’re skipping any additional calories or carbohydrates and reducing any effect that your drink will have on your blood sugar levels.
+• Neat liquor – By avoiding a mixer, you’re skipping any additional calories or carbohydrates and reducing any effect your drink will have on your blood sugar levels.

-Whatever is your tipple, remember the golden rule is to drink in moderation.
-Moderate alcohol intake is defined as just one drink a day for women and men over 65, and a maximum of two drinks per day for men aged 65 and younger.
+Whatever your tipple is, remember the golden rule is to drink in moderation.
+Moderate alcohol intake is defined as just one drink per day for women and men over 65 and a maximum of two per day for men aged 65 and younger.

 Beer fights dandruff

 You may have heard of some brands adding beer to shampoo.
-This is because of the high yeast and vitamin B levels that it contains.
+This is because of its high yeast and vitamin B levels.
 These things are two of the most effective treatments for dandruff.

 Increases bone density

 There is a substance in beer called silicon.
-This has been shown to be a vital ingredient for healthy bones.
+This is a vital ingredient for healthy bones.

-In 2009, researchers at Tufts University found that older people that consumed one or two beers every day kept a higher bone density (than those that didn’t drink at all).
-This made them less likely to suffer from bone problems, such as fractures.
+In 2009, researchers at Tufts University found that older people who consumed one or two beers daily kept a higher bone density (than those who didn’t drink at all).
+This made them less likely to suffer from bone problems like fractures.

 Beer helps to prevent Alzheimer’s

-One of the most incredible health benefits of drinking beer every day is that it can protect against Alzheimer’s disease.
+One of the most incredible health benefits of drinking beer daily is that it can protect against Alzheimer’s disease.
 A few studies have found that moderate beer drinkers are 23% less likely to suffer from dementia and overall cognitive impairment, including Alzheimer’s disease.

-It is suggested that it is the silicon contained in the beer that protects the brain from any harmful effects of large amounts of aluminum in our bodies.
-A build-up of aluminum is widely believed to be a likely cause of Alzheimer’s.
+It is suggested that the silicon in the beer protects the brain from any harmful effects of large amounts of aluminum in our bodies.
+A build-up of aluminum is widely believed to cause Alzheimer’s likely.

 Beer is a good source of fiber that cleanses our digestive tract

-Beer is also a great source of soluble fibers that are agreed as being good for your overall health.
-These fibers are beneficial for the heart, and they are also useful in cleaning up the digestive tract.
+Beer is also a great source of soluble fibers for your overall health.
+These fibers are beneficial for the heart, and they are also helpful in cleaning up the digestive tract.

 In addition, beer stimulates gastrin, gastric acid, cholecystokinin, and pancreatic enzymes.
-We won’t bore you with the explanation but all you need to know is that they are all factors in a good state of health.
+We won’t bore you with the explanation, but all you need to know is that they are all factors in good health.

 Reduces stress and aids sleep

-One more study carried out by researchers at the University of Montreal found that two glasses of beer a day actually reduced work-related stress!
-Moderate amounts of alcohol can also help to decrease anxiety and self-consciousness, which has a tendency to improve your mood.
+One more study by researchers at the University of Montreal found that two glasses of beer daily reduced work-related stress!
+Moderate amounts of alcohol can also help decrease anxiety and self-consciousness, improving your mood.

 Anyone who has a few drinks alcoholic drinks now and again knows that beer (or wine & spirits) can make you feel drowsy.
 The stats are that 20 percent of Americans use alcohol regularly to help them to nod off.

-A big caveat is that alcohol is classified as a depressant and in small doses can aid in getting to sleep.
-In higher doses, it can actually lead to diminished sleep quality later in the night.
+A big caveat is that alcohol is classified as a depressant and, in small doses, can aid in getting to sleep.
+Higher doses can lead to diminished sleep quality later in the night.

 Reduces the risk of kidney stones

-A study from the Clinical Journal of the American Society of Nephrology looked at the effects that different drinks had on a person’s chance of getting kidney stones.
-Researchers found that daily sugary drinks could increase the risk of kidney stones.
-Other drinks, such as coffee and beer can actually reduce the risk.
+A study from the Clinical Journal of the American Society of Nephrology examined different drinks’ effects on a person’s chance of getting kidney stones.
+Researchers found that daily sugary beverages could increase the risk of kidney stones.
+Other drinks, such as coffee and beer, can reduce the risk.

-People that drank one or more regular colas each day had a 23 percent higher risk of kidney stones than those who only drank cola once a week.
-For sugary, clear non-cola sodas the figure is a massive 33 percent higher risk compared to weekly consumers.
+People who drank one or more regular colas daily had a 23 percent higher risk of kidney stones than those who only drank cola once a week.
+The sugary, clear non-cola sodas figure is a massive 33 percent higher risk compared to weekly consumers.

 Other drinks are as follows: 26% for caffeinated coffee, 16% for decaffeinated coffee, 12% for orange juice, 11% for tea, 31% for red wine, and 33% for white wine.
-Beer was found to reduce the risk of kidney stones by an incredible 41 percent!
+Beer reduced the risk of kidney stones by an incredible 41 percent!

-If you liked this article, you may also enjoy reading about natural foods to help you last longer in bed from our wellness section.
+If you liked this article, you might also enjoy reading about natural foods from our wellness section to help you last longer in bed.